nirnaeth-arnoediad/operator-setup/data-validator/monitoring/README.md

 #### Useful Dashboards
-We also provide a set of useful Grafana dashboards which would be useful for monitoring the Eoracle data fertcher service.
+We also provide a set of useful Grafana dashboards which would be useful for monitoring the EO data fetcher service.
 You can find them [here](../dashboards).
 Once you have Grafana setup, feel free to import the dashboards.